tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - protective roles of these memory T cell subsets is context dependent (i.e. some might be more protective than others against certain infections or tumors)
  - acute infections generate large effector responses, gradually giving rise to more abundant T<sub>CM</sub> or T<sub>SCM</sub> after resolution of the response
  - recurring/chronic infections progressively generate larger T<sub>EM</sub> populations (constant reactivation of existing memory cells)
- - many markers used to characterize CD8<sup>+</sup> T cells (CCR7, CD45RA, CD27) have continuous rather than strict binary expression patterns (continuum of cell states ranging from naive to highly differentiated effector)
+ - many markers used to characterize CD8<sup>+</sup> T cells (CCR7, CD45RA, CD27) have continuous rather than strict binary expression patterns (continuum of cell states ranging from naive i.e. Th0 to highly differentiated effector)
 ## Results
 ### Clonal diversity in circulating YFV-specific CD8<sup>+</sup> T cells drops from acute to memory phase of the response
 ### Peripheral clonal expansions during the acute response do not predict clonal contributions to the circulating memory T cell repertoire